matthiaszimmermann/sqlite-performance/scenarios.md

 ### Scale Context

 Each large facility typically houses **100,000–500,000 servers**.
-The 100K node scenario modeled here represents a **single medium-to-large hyperscaler data center**—the kind of facility that would be managed as one logical unit for workload scheduling and capacity planning.
+The 300K node scenario modeled here represents a **large-scale balanced compute marketplace network**—the kind of scale that would emerge in a mature decentralized compute ecosystem where supply and demand are in reasonable equilibrium.

-Based on our SQLite performance experiments, **a single arkiv database chain is more than sufficient to manage a medium-to-large data center**.
-With ~621K entities and ~14M attributes, this scenario requires only 70-80% of the capacity demonstrated with the mendoza benchmark data.
-A full state sync completes in ~15 minutes, and steady-state updates of 10K-50K attributes/sec are well within arkiv's throughput capabilities.
+Based on our SQLite performance experiments, **a single arkiv database chain is more than sufficient to manage a large compute marketplace**.
+With ~663K entities and ~15.3M attributes, this scenario requires only 80-85% of the capacity demonstrated with the mendoza benchmark data.
+A full state sync completes in ~20 minutes, and steady-state updates of 170-235 entities/sec (with peaks up to 1,600 entities/sec) are well within arkiv's throughput capabilities.

-In a decentralized architecture, each data center (or provider network segment) maintains its own local arkiv chain for node and workload state, while participating in a broader coordination layer for cross-network visibility.
+In a decentralized architecture, each provider network maintains its own local arkiv chain for node and workload state, while participating in a broader coordination layer for cross-network visibility.

 ### Overview

-A decentralized compute network managing 100K nodes and 500K workloads across multiple providers, enabling censorship-resistant, resilient workload distribution.
+A decentralized compute network managing 300K nodes and 300K workloads across multiple providers, enabling censorship-resistant, resilient workload distribution.

 ### Infrastructure Entities